cbe453/arc-plato-shell/_episodes/02-navigation.md

 ```
 {: .language-bash}

-Let's us `ls` again.
+Now lets `ls` again.
 What do we see?

 Our folder is there, awesome.
 What if we wanted to go inside it and do stuff there?
 We will use the
 `cd` (change directory) command to move around.
 Let's `cd` into our new documents folder.